Rhett Bomar: New York Giants

 In the 2009 NFL draft, Bomar was selected by the New York Giants as the 15th pick of the fifth round (151st overall).
 Bomar on June 24, 2009, signed a four-year contract, including a $185,183 signing bonus.
-He was waived on September 5, 2009, and re-signed to the practice squad on September 6.

-Bomar was promoted to the active roster on December 31, 2009.
+He was waived by the Giants on September 5, and re-signed to the team's practice squad on September 6.
+Bomar was promoted to the active roster on December 31.

 On September 4, 2010, Bomar was waived by the Giants.
-Following an injury to Giants quarterback Jim Sorgi, Bomar was initially expected to take over the role as backup quarterback, but on September 3, 2010, the Giants acquired Sage Rosenfels from the Minnesota Vikings to step in at the position, making Bomar expendable.
+Following an injury to Giants quarterback Jim Sorgi, Bomar was initially expected to take over the role as backup quarterback, but on September 3, the Giants acquired Sage Rosenfels from the Minnesota Vikings to step in at the position, making Bomar expendable.
 On the following day, September 5, the Giants re-signed Bomar to the team's practice squad.

 Minnesota Vikings

 Bomar was signed by the Minnesota Vikings off of the Giants' practice squad on December 21, 2010, and made him the team's third-string quarterback for the final two games of the season.